gsilva00/PFL-Project2/README.md

 ## Description of the game

-`turtles, a game of turtles colliding in three dimensions` is a competitive two-player game, where the players have to face eachother to win the game.
+`turtles, a game of turtles colliding in three dimensions` is a competitive two-player game, where the players have to face each other to win the game.

-**Goal:** Get 3 of your turtles in the oponent's nest.
+**Goal:** Get 3 of your turtles in the opponent's nest.

-### How to start the game:
+### How to start the game

 The menu of the game will include all the gameplay options available at the moment: Human vs. Human `(H/H)`, Human vs. Computer `(H/PC)`, Computer vs. Human `(PC/H)`, Computer vs. Computer `(PC/PC)`.
 Choose a number between 1-4 to play the respective gamemode, otherwise write 5 to `exit` the game.

-If you choose to have humam players, the game will ask for their `names`.
+If you choose to have human players, the game will ask for their `names`.
 If you have PC bots, the game will ask for the game `difficulty`.
 If you have two human players, then the game will ask `who shall start` the game (player 1 or 2).

 Besides, it will ask which `size of the board` the game will be played.
 Any gamemode will have the options of `2, 3, 4, 5 and 6` for the board width and `4, 5, 6, 7 and 8` for the board length.
-The original board game is 2 columns by 4 rowns.
+The original board game is 2 columns by 4 rows.

 After the configuration of the game, the game will start.

 ### Understand the board and turtles

 A turtle is represented by a letter, `W` or `B`, and a number.
 The number represents the weight, size and power of the turtle and it is between 1 to 5.
 The number will be useful while deciding which turtle is best to move.

 Each player has 5 turtles that they can move on the board.
 Firstly, each player will have all of their turtles placed inside their nest (outside the board, facing lengthwise).
 The white turtles, represented by W, will belong to the first player and will start from the first row ( their nest will be below the board).
 Consequently, the black turtles, represented by B, will belong to the second player and will start on top row of the board (the nest will be above the board).

 **How to win:**

 To win the game, the players must hatch their turtles and move them to the other side of the board, to the point they reach the enemy nest.
 Three turtles are needed to pass to the enemy's nest to win the game.
 During the game, the players will take turns and decide which move one of their turtles needs to make.
 The first one to complete the goal will win the game.

 ### Turtle Movements

 - `Hatch` - If there is at least one turtle inside the nest, the player can hatch the turtle.
 This will make the turtle leave the nest, and be place on the respective edge of the border.
 The player can choose which turtle to hatch and in which column the turtle will be placed.

-- `Normal move` - If any turtle is inside the board, the player can move it in any possible direction: up, down, left, rigth.
+- `Normal move` - If any turtle is inside the board, the player can move it in any possible direction: up, down, left, right.
 The turtle must not leave the board by its own move, unless it is to move to the enemy's nest, scoring a point.

 - `Fall` - When a turtle leaves the board because of an enemy turtle, we can say the turtle fell off the board.
-Any fallen turtle will be placed again in the nest, awaitting to be hatched again.
+Any fallen turtle will be placed again in the nest, awaiting to be hatched again.

 - `Encounter` - When a turtle is placed or moves inside the board, the turtle can encounters a non-empty cell.
-In other words, the cell where the player wants to move a turtle, migth have already a turtle or a group of turtles stacked on top of eachother.
+In other words, the cell where the player wants to move a turtle, might have already a turtle or a group of turtles stacked on top of each other.
 The interaction that follows the turtles encounter can be varied.

 - `Stack` - If the player turtle has a lower number than the turtle that was already there, then it can jump on the turtles back, forming a stack.
 The player turtle will be on the top of the stack.
 However, the turtle on the bottom is the one that controls the moves of the stack.
-So beware which turtle will be your taxi driver: it could be your oponent's turtle or your own.
+So beware which turtle will be your taxi driver: it could be your opponent's turtle or your own.
 Other turtles can also stack on top of you of they have an even lower number.

 - `Normal move being the turtle driver of the stack` - If the player turtle is on the bottom of the stack, it can move to any cell direction, bringing with it the rest of the stacked turtles.
 In the other hand, if the combined weight of the turtles above the player turtle is equal or greater than the player turtle weight, then the turtle cannot move - It's stuck!
 Until one of the top turtles leaves the stack, the player can't move the stack of turtle.

 - `Push` - If the player turtle wants to move to a cell, but the cell is occupied by turtle or a turtle stack, the player turtle can move to that position and push the other turtles to another cell in the same-direction of the movement.
 This can only happen, if the player turtle has an equal or greater number than the combined stack of turtles currently there.
 This can even happen, if the turtle just hatched and wants that place.
-Nevertheless, if, for example, the player turtle is carrying a stack of turtles, their combined weigth doesn't matter to the push - only the driver turtle number is consider to push turtles.
+Nevertheless, if, for example, the player turtle is carrying a stack of turtles, their combined weight doesn't matter to the push - only the driver turtle number is consider to push turtles.
 Ultimately, the player turtle can push turtles over any sides of the board, hence making them fall off the board.
 The pushing can also create a sequence of pushes, like the butterfly effect.

 - `Climb and push` - If a player turtle carries a stack, and encounters another turtle stack, the player turtle stack can push some of the other turtles to climb on top of the remaining.
 This only happens, if the player turtle has an equal or greater number than some of the encountered stacked turtles, but not from all of them.
 In other words, if the turtle player sees a turtle in the middle of the stack that is greater number than them, the player turtle can push the other turtles off the stack, so that the player turtle stack can thrive on top of that one's back.
 Of course, the player turtle must be strong enough to push the combined weak turtles that wants to get rid off (as normal push).

-- `Smash` - If another turtle obligues the player turtle to move in one direction, but the player turtle cannot be pushed or stacked, then the player turtle gets smashed :(.
+- `Smash` - If the player turtle makes another turtle move in one direction, but that turtle cannot be pushed or stacked, then the player turtle gets smashed :(.
 The turtle will leave the board and go back to its nest to be hatched again.
 It the player turtle had other turtles on top, those will also be smashed and redirected to the respective nest.

 ### Important Notes

 - The movement caused by a turtle can't make the board look the same as its turn before.
 For example if turtle A pushes turtle B, turtle B cannot push turtle A, since we would be back to the same game stage.
-Basically, it is 'illegal' to undo the oponent's last move.
+Basically, it is 'illegal' to undo the opponent's last move.

 - If a player has no available movements, then they loose and the game is over.

 - If the player turtles happen to stay 3 times in the same position, the game ends in a draw.
-In other words, if the game movementss repeats on itself, to the point the players are in cyclic positions, then there's no point in the continue the game.
+In other words, if the game movements repeats on itself, to the point the players are in cyclic positions, then there's no point in the continue the game.
 Nobody likes to watch a chess piece move only back and forth - it is not fun.

 ### More information

-For more imformation, visit the [official website](https://turtlesgame.xyz/), which also includes an instruction video of the game.
+For more information, visit the [official website](https://turtlesgame.xyz/), which also includes an instructive video of the game.

 ## Considerations for game extensions

 Compared to the original game, we have expanded the rules so they could fit more size boards.
 In particular, the player can choose which width and length they would like to play the game.
 The available widths are 2, 3, 4, 5 and 6 cells, and the optional lengths are 4, 5, 6, 7 and 8.
-The width and lenght are indepent from each other, thus, the player has even more freedom of choice.
+The width and length are independent from each other, thus, the player has even more freedom of choice.

 Currently, there are neither additional rules for expert players, nor simplified rules for novice players.

 ## Game Logic

 Since we are creating a game in a purely logic programming language, we have to change the way we normally implement a game.
 Therefore, the main design decisions regarding the implementation of the game logic were dependent on the following topics.

 ### Functionality Organization Among Game Files

 To ease the management of all the clauses created for the game, we divided the clauses in different files grouped by their functionality.

 - `io.pl` - holds all the rules needed to obtain the **input** of the user: number or string.
 More information about input validation in **User Interaction** topic.

 - `display.pl` - holds all the rules necessary to write or display the game menu, board, prompts, state of the game, and others.
-It serves as an **output** to the Sicstus console.
+It serves as an **output** to the SICStus console.

 - `auxiliary.pl` - holds auxiliary rules and compound terms for the other files.
 It contains **Stack Logic, Game Logic** for Turtle Manipulation, and **Board Logic** for Board Manipulation.